andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/13-new_mexico.md

 "I agree.
 I like it here"

-"Well that's fabulous, I hope you enjoy our little town"
+"Well that's tremendous, I hope you enjoy our little town"

 "I sure will Sweet T"